tianzhh9665/SANGRIA/README.md

 		e. on the VM, run "nohup java -jar service-auth-0.0.1-SNAPSHOT.jar &"

 Test:
 	Unit Test:
+		In IDE:
 			a. all test cases/code are written in src/test/java/com/sangria/auth(operation)/ServiceAuth(Operation)ApplicationTests.java
 			b. run the .java as Junit Test(right-click on the file --> run as --> Junit Test)
+		In Linux:
+			javac -cp .:service-operation(auth)-0.0.1-SNAPSHOT.jar org.junit.runner.JUnitCore service-operation(auth)/src/test/java/com/sangria/operation(auth)/ServiceOperation(Auth)ApplicationTests.java

 	Test via Postman:
 		a. have the project deployed and run on the vm as described above
 		b. in the Postman, send requests to the endpoints: e.g. 35.196.112.19/auth/gameManager/login with parameters

-Style Checker:
-	The style checker we used is CheckStyle Plug-in, which is a eclipse software that is built-in in the IDE. it can be activated by right-click the file --> check --> activate checkstyle, and can be downloaded in the eclipse marketplace.
-It generates no report and the result can not be redirected to a file since it will show the check result directly in the IDE interface.
+Style Checker and Static Bug Finder:
+	We are using the SonarCloud as the style checker and static bug finder during the process of CI using Github Action

 Postman Test Result:
 	Postman Test result is included in the service-auth test.postman_test_run.json file.